System of Controls for Financial Planning and Forecasting

-A comprehensive System of Controls can take forecasted/budgeted figures from a Planning and Forecasting tool, and compare it against actuals from the System of Record (ERP, etc.) during the period-end close, enabling true variance analysis between the planned and actual figures, and the ability to drill-down into any discrepancies, errors or misstatements.
+A comprehensive System of Integration paired with a robust System of Controls can take forecasted/budgeted figures from a Planning and Forecasting tool, and compare it against actuals from the System of Record (ERP, etc.) during the period-end close, enabling true variance analysis between the planned and actual figures, and the ability to drill-down into any discrepancies, errors or misstatements.
 Furthermore, it allows for any adjustments to be posted directly to the System of Record following a dynamic review and approval workflow based on quantified risk, with back-up documentation and necessary visibility.
 It also provides the ability to collaborate in real-time, capture audit history of any changes and reviews/approvals and provide on-demand reporting, as necessary.
 Ideally, it provides an automated way of calculating Variance Analysis, along with necessary visibility and, review and approval workflows before it is finalized, and the adjustment process starts.

 In the use case explained via the workflow diagram below, planned budgets and forecasts including projected account balances, are sent to Cadency from a Budgeting and Forecasting tool, via direct API integration.
 As actuals are captured in the ERP, they are also fed directly into Cadency in the form of GL data (including balances and transactions) along with any necessary transformation occurring during the extraction and load process, either via a dedicated connector or an API integration.
 Cadency can then compare the 2 data sets and provide the capabilities for a true Variance Analysis at the period level, entity level, account level, etc. as needed by the financial professionals.
 This variance analysis can then be used to make any necessary adjustments to the system of record by posting one or more entries directly from Cadency, while following a controlled approval process.
 This process is collaborative via workflow options and visible through dashboards and reports, ensuring that any anomalies are caught throughout the process and all adjustments are accurate with proper audit history.